My name is Alexandra, but most people call me “Alex.” I also respond to “Ali,” “Al,” “Franz,” and “Hey, you with the blue hair.”

 Even if it’s 11:59pm at night, and even if you’ve had the laziest, crummiest, most unmotivated day of your entire life, today is not over yet.
 Everything can change right now if you say so.

-I’m the author of several books, including a book of illustrated “thank you” notes, a novel called Milk & Honey, and a novel called So This Is The End.
+I’ve written several books, including a book of “thank you” notes called 50 Ways To Say You’re Awesome, a novel called Milk & Honey, and a novel called So This Is The End.

-You can purchase books I’ve written — and books I’ve contributed to — here.
-(Enjoy!)
+You can purchase books I’ve written — and books I’ve been featured in — over here.
+Enjoy!

 Aside from book-y stuff, my writing has been featured in places like Time, Forbes, HuffPo, Newsweek, Lifehacker, and BuzzFeed.
 I’m also a columnist for The Muse, a top career advice site with 3.5 million readers per month.